 Another component of the at-fault system, as well as the tort system, that is important to understand is the concept of contributory fault.
 Contributory fault laws, found in Indiana Code Section 34-51-2-5: Effect of Comparative Fault, read that any degree of fault attributable to the plaintiff shall proportionately diminish the amount of compensatory damages that the plaintiff may recover.
 This means that if you are found to be five percent at fault for your accident, your award amount can be reduced by five percent.
-Insurance companies and attorneys representing them, or attorneys representing defendants in a civil action, will surely try to reduce your award amount by pinning some of the fault of the accident on you.
-To help you prove that the accident would have happened regardless of your actions, and that you are thereby entitled to your full compensation amount, hiring an attorney is within your best interest.
+Insurance companies and attorneys representing them, or attorneys representing defendants in a civil action, will surely try to reduce your award amount by pinning some of the faults of the accident on you.
+To help you prove that the accident would have happened regardless of your actions and that you are thereby entitled to your full compensation amount, hiring an experienced car accident lawyer is in your best interest.

 In addition to the laws surrounding fault and who is responsible for paying for what in a car accident, it is also important to know what steps to take after a car accident.
 Taking the proper steps can help to ensure that you recover the maximum amount of compensation possible.

 - Report the accident to the police.
 If you are involved in a car accident in Indiana, it is mandatory that you report the accident to the police if the accident results in death, injury, or property damages.
 Failing to report an accident could jeopardize your chances of getting the money you deserve.